Directed by Michael Gallagher

 Actually, no. We haven’t heard the urban legend of Smiley.
 And I’m pretty sure that in the real world there is no such urban legend.
 And as the girl told the babysitter about the urban legend (I’m amazed it’s not the other way round), I found myself asking, “Why would anyone with even the slightest notion of logic, reason, or morality do this?
 Curiosity?
 Malice?
 Who knows?
 And why is this opening clearly ripping off the openings of The Ring and Candyman?”
 Seriously, the whole “Smiley” business sounds so silly and awkward and stupid, yet the movie plays it completely seriously!
 Why would Smiley have carved a smiley emoticon into his face?
 I don’t know; he was bored, I guess.
 Maybe he wanted attention.
 How does he show up behind people and kill them at a moment’s notice?
 I don’t know!

 After a jumpscare with the babysitter’s father startling the babysitter, the father takes the little girl home.
 The babysitter is in her room on her computer, chatting with a random person, who, in several different shots, does the same eyebrow raise because this stupid movie just replays the same second or two of footage over and over.
 Wow.
 The person, seemingly at random, types in “Too bad I have to kill you”.
 Briefly freaked out, the babysitter looks around her house (why?
 Is the chat coming from inside the house?), only to be faked out by an open door.
 Without calling the freaking cops, she returns to the computer.
 For some reason, she doesn’t immediately X out of the chat room.
 We get a look at the chat log, and we see that she’s instead going to get the jump on him by typing in “I did it for the lulz” three times.
-I need to emphasize that it’s showing her typing this in, but the movie is trying to say that it’s the other person typing this in.
+I need to emphasize that this shot of the screen shows that it’s her typing this in, but the movie is trying to say that it’s the other person typing this in.
 The next shot shows the computer screen from over the babysitter’s shoulder, and it clearly shows that the person on the other end typed the phrases in.
-This is a really rookie mistake that the filmmakers expect us as an audience to ignore.
+This is a really rookie mistake that the filmmakers just expect us as an audience to ignore.
 I don’t know what Michael Gallagher (the director) was thinking when this scene was edited, but he must have gone with the “Ehh, let’s just hope that the audience doesn’t notice” excuse.
 You know, like a moron.
 After about ten seconds, Smiley appears behind the babysitter and kills her, much to the surprise and enjoyment of her chat partner, but not the audience.
 The chat log inexplicably disappears.
 By the way, why is Smiley wearing a mask with the smiley on it under a pantyhose stocking?
 I thought he carved a smile into his face?

 By now, you will have probably noticed that every scene features awkwardly composed shots, poor lighting, and sets that are either really basic or completely overdone.
 This is because Michael Gallagher makes sketch comedies on YouTube.
 There’s a reason he never made it past that.
-The crappy shots, poor lighting and bad sets become incredibly distracting as the move goes on.
+The crappy shots, poor lighting, bad sets, and amateur editing become incredibly distracting as the move goes on.
 Regardless of the quality of his Youtube videos, shart-for-brains shots, shoddy lighting, and poorly designed sets are never okay in a movie.
 Smiley is a movie.
 An actual movie.
 And when Mister Gallagher is using the same effects one would use in a Youtube video in not just a legitimate movie but a legitimate movie that’s being released in theaters, I have to judge it just like I would any other movie.
 And the verdict is that Gallagher’s movie looks inexcusably aesthetically amateur and unprofessional.
 It looks like he’s shooting another YouTube sketch video.

 Despite just meeting her, Proxy invites Ashley to a party that night which is hosted by – and I’m not joking here – fellow students that she has only ever met online.
 Come on.
 If you don’t know the people at the party, then why would you go?
 Though the party is happening on a school night, Ashley reassures herself that she’s in college, and can do whatever she wants to.
-Clearly, she doesn’t live in the real world, and is going to regret getting drunk off her ass on a school night tomorrow morning.
+Clearly, she doesn’t live in the real world, and is going to regret getting drunk off her ass on a school night.
 Both Proxy and Ashley look way too old to just be starting college.
 On the way, Proxy drops oh-so-hip-and-trendy references to sites like /b/ and 4chan and some ugly business going on there because this is an Entarnart movie.
 Ashley somehow doesn’t even know what 4chan is.
 Bullcrap; she’s a privileged, entitled millennial that’s grown up with the Inturnetz; how does she not know what 4chan is?
 Ashley and Proxy decide to get high before going, and they smoke some pot.
 Yes, Ashley, exhale before the smoke gets anywhere near your lungs.
 “I think I’m high on your marijuana,” Ashley says.
 That’s not only a terrible line, but it is precisely why I don’t smoke it.
 This sequence is allegedly character development, but all that happens is that Ashley and Proxy further cement themselves as insufferably effervescent, obnoxious airheads, with Ashley being incomprehensibly naïve.
 The two finally go to the party, and they meet Zane (Allen) and his two or three goons.
 I forget their names (did they even have any?).
 Zane comes on way too strong to them, but Ashley and Proxy brush it off and continue to talk with him, with Proxy dropping a Days of Our Lives reference.
 Zane spends the next few minutes establishing his character as an annoying, atheistic windbag, who loves talking about the “strange and retarded”.
 It’s interesting that Zane is discussing the strange and retarded when he himself is strange and retarded.
 He’s an annoying little pink pincushion in my underpants.

 Ashley, through odd, unrealistic circumstances, introduces herself to a young man whose name is – I kid you not – Binder (Dawson).
 However, it’s not pronounced “bine-der”, as in a binder that you use in school, but “bin-der”.
 Who on earth names their son Binder?
 And why is Shane Dawson’s Creek here?
 Oh yeah, I forgot – this entire movie is basically a collaboration of Youtubers.
 Goddammit.
 Binder establishes his character as the stereotypical bullied kid who has no idea how to act, as Zane and his goons verbally assault Binder with poorly written insults.
 Why?
 Because Binder reported some pedophile activity on 4chan to the police, and has now received the nickname of Pedobear.
 Another Inturnurt reference!
 You know, I could have sworn that anyone with two brain cells to rub together believes that pedophilia is disgusting and evil and that pedophiles should die slow and painful deaths.
 Oh wait, I forgot the times we’re living in, when a site like Salon actually gives a self-proclaimed pedophile a platform.
 The guy tries to tell us that pedophilia is just another sexual orientation on the same level as being gay, bi, or trans, and has the gall to address normal, rational people who think pedophilia is disgusting as “right-wing bigots”.
 No, really, go check out Todd Nickerson on Salon.
 You’ll be pleasantly repulsed and insulted.